DynaLIFE: History

-In 2013, DynaLife Medical Labs partnered with Dynacare, which operates laboratories in Alberta and across Canada.
+In 2013, DynaLIFE Medical Labs partnered with Dynacare, which operates laboratories in Alberta and across Canada.

 In 2015, Gamma-Dynacare Medical Laboratories rebranded itself back to Dynacare.

-In 2019, Dynacare was described as a LabCorp company, that is "continually developing new programs and services, including "home care services, and Dynacare Plus, an easy-to-use online portal where individuals can understand their lab test results and manage their health."
-Dynacare had "the largest and most advanced menu of diagnostic and screening tests in Canada."
-Dynacare Insurance Solutions "provide specialized testing and paramedical services for the insurance industry."

-In 2022 Dynalife acquired community testing that were originally under Alberta Precision Laboratories under the Alberta Health Services umbrella.

-In 2023 DynalifeDx has been bought out by Alberta Health Services to be reintegrated into Alberta Precision Laboratories.

 Dynacare in Alberta, Canada

 The 1994 Alberta Regional Health Authorities Act had created "new opportunities for contracting out both the management and delivery of public healthcare services to private business in lieu of public or non-profit agencies."
 The Regional Health Authorities that were created through the 1994 Act, were given the authority to "create subsidiary corporations and delegate responsibilities, powers and duties to either public, private or hybrid agencies."
 In response to 1994 Act, Dynacare Kasper Medical Laboratories and MDS Kasper in southern Alberta, merged into "two large corporate entities or virtual private monopolies for contracting purposes."
 A 2009 Alberta Consumers Association report raised concerns that this merger had left "smaller companies out in the cold".

-By 2020, Dynalife lab was conducting 70% of all tests in Edmonton and northern communities.
-In Calgary, Alberta Precision Laboratories, which is publicly owned and operated does most of the testing.
 Concerns were raised in the fall of 2020, when Alberta Premier "took the first big step toward privatization in health care" by outsourcing public health sector jobs.
 The next cuts will be in community lab testing, where "about 2,000 workers are expected to “transition” to the private provider."
-At the same time that Kenny was announcing privatization plans, Pincock came to Calgary to announce that Dynalife would be offering paid voluntary COVID-19 tests for departing travellers at $150 per test.
-The Calgary Herald said that Dynalife is the preferred choice for Alberta's private lab services when the public health service is outsourced.
+At the same time that Premier Kenney was announcing privatization plans, Pincock came to Calgary to announce that DynaLIFE would be offering paid voluntary COVID-19 tests for departing travellers at $150 per test.
+The Calgary Herald said that DynaLIFE is the preferred choice for Alberta's private lab services when the public health service is outsourced.